anton-dorn/home_credit_default_prediction/README.md

 This project was part of a seminar paper on Gradient Boosting Machines & XGBoost at the University of Hamburg Business School.
 The dataset originates from a Kaggle competition by Home Credit on credit default risk prediction.

-This repository consists mainly of the feature engineering pipeline across 7 tables.
+This repository consists of a feature engineering pipeline across 7 tables.
 In total, 142 new features were engineered and added to the main table.

-Explanation of the files:
+The final main csv file was used in a Python machine learning pipeline in Google Colab.

+Missing values were identified and imputed.
+The dataframe was split into an 80% training set and 20% test set.
+A comparison of three models was conducted: Logistic Regression, GBMs and XGBoost.
+First, all models were trained on 30% of the training set and evaluated on the test set to ensure comparability.
+GBMs have extremely long training duration in Python, which is why a hyperparameter search on the full training set would require too many resources.
+Since this was part of a theoretical paper on GBMs and XGBoost, all models were given the same training set to ensure equal conditions.
+The results show that Logistic Regression is beaten by GBMs, which is beaten by XGBoost.
+Next, Logistic Regression and XGBoost were additionally trained on the full training set.
+The Logistic Regression still underperformed GBMs despite the larger training set, which further demonstrates the superiority of tree-based models for this task.
+The best model, XGBoost trained on the full training set, achieved an AUC of 0.782 and a recall of 0.65.

+## Files
-sample.csv: a 100 row sample of the final table aggregated via SQL loading_data.ipynb: python code run locally to install the dataset to MySQL feature_engineering.sql: SQL code used to aggregate all tables with the application_train dataset and to engineer 142 new features
+- `sample.csv`: a 100-row sample of the final table aggregated via SQL
+- `loading_data.ipynb`: Python code run locally to load the dataset into MySQL
+- `feature_engineering.sql`: SQL code used to aggregate all tables with the application_train dataset and engineer 142 new features
+- `home_credit_main.ipynb`: Python code to train and compare Logistic Regression, GBMs and XGBoost

-For exporting home_credit_table to a csv file, the MySQL exporting wizard was used and the columns SK_ID_CURR were all removed from the final csv.
+For exporting the final table to CSV, the MySQL export wizard was used.
+The SK_ID_CURR column was removed from the final CSV.

-Observations & Disclaimers:
+## Observations & Disclaimers
-It is important to note that the data might underly an important selection bias.
-Home Credit might only have accepted potential credit takers that were likely to pay back their credit to begin with, thus the dataset only includes a selection of all applicants.
+It is important to note that the data may be subject to selection bias.
+Home Credit may have only accepted applicants who were likely to repay their credit, meaning the dataset represents only a subset of all applicants.